The logarithmic law of random determinant: Appendix B

-\end{lem} \begin{rem} It is easy to get Lemma \ref{lem.5.5} from Theorem 4.1 of \cite{GT} by choosing $p_n=1$.
-We also remark here Theorem 4.1 of \cite{GT} are stated for more general case under weaker moment assumption.
-For convenience, we just restate it under our setting. \end{rem} Now by the result of \cite{L}, it is easy to see under the assumption of Theorem \ref{thm.1.1},
+\begin{remm} It is easy to get Lemma~\ref{lem.5.5} from Theorem~4.1 of G{\"o}tze and Tikhomirov \cite{GT} by choosing $p_n=1$.
+We also remark here Theorem~4.1 of G{\"o}tze and Tikhomirov \cite{GT} are stated for more general case under weaker moment assumption.
+For convenience, we just restate it under our setting. \end{remm}